 Stephanie joined Watsi on November 6th, 2014.
-Seven years ago, Stephanie joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Stephanie's most recent donation traveled 8,700 miles to support Agrey, a special baby boy from Tanzania, to fund surgery on both of his feet.
+Eight years ago, Stephanie joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Stephanie's most recent donation traveled 8,700 miles to support Eh, a 58-year-old father from Burma, to fund gallbladder removal surgery so he can live without pain.

 Stephanie has funded healthcare for 101 patients in 13 countries.